Epic Appalachians Bike Tour

 Linville Falls, NC – Asheville, NC (67.7 miles; 7709′ elevation gain)

-Highlights: Blue Ridge cycling, Little Switzerland, Multiple Tunnels, Crab Tree Falls, Mt.
-Mitchell if you choose.
+Highlights: Blue Ridge cycling, Little Switzerland, multiple tunnels, Crab Tree Falls, and Mt.
+Mitchell, if you choose.
 Enjoy a nice evening out in downtown Asheville, my favorite small city in America.
-This vibrant downtown is packed with art, culture and dining opportunities ranging from upscale Tapas Bars to gourmet Tacos.
+This vibrant downtown is packed with art, culture and dining opportunities ranging from upscale tapas bars to gourmet tacos.
 America’s largest private home, Biltmore, is located in Asheville.

 Accommodations: Sheraton Downtown (business casual)

-Highlights: Later start to the day to ride to the lodge at Pisgah Mountain after we tour Biltmore Estate.
-Highlights: Blue Ridge Parkway riding, 10 tunnels, beautiful spot atop Pisgah Mountain for a wonderful dinner together at the lodge.
+Highlights: Blue Ridge Parkway riding, 11 tunnels, beautiful spot atop Pisgah Mountain for a wonderful dinner together at the lodge.

 Accommodations: Pisgah Lodge (National Park Lodge)

-Pisgah Inn to Cherokee, NC to the terminus of the Blue Ridge Pkwy ( 64.5 miles) 7637 ft)
+Pisgah Inn to Cherokee, NC, to the terminus of the Blue Ridge Pkwy (51 miles, 5518 ft)